-Now that investing in buy to let property needs to be a more considered decision than in recent times it is particularly important to consider your buy to let exit strategy – and have an exit strategy before you invest in property in the first place.
+Now that investing in buy to let property needs to be a more considered decision than in recent times (putting it mildly eh?) it is particularly important to consider your buy to let exit strategy – and have an exit strategy before you invest in property in the first place.

 Investing in property without having an exit strategy can be a very risky business indeed – it poses the risk of investing your money and getting no return, or even getting less back than your original investment.

 Here are some types of exit strategy you might like to consider: